-- From here, begin stepping back with one foot.
+- From here, begin stepping back with your left leg.

-- Before placing that foot down, begin crossing it back behind your other foot.
+- Before placing your foot down, begin crossing it back behind your right leg.

 - Keep your toes pointing forward.

-- Plant your foot, and begin bending down with both knees.
+- When you plant your foot, begin bending down with both knees.